ShehaniDehipola/Wind-Whisper/README.md

 - OpenWeatherMap API
 - FontAwesome for icons
 - React icons
-- Tailwind CSS for styling
+- Tailwind CSS and Custom CSS for styling
 - Toastify for notifcations

 How to Use: